-The ``static ordering period'' policy requires to fix the timing of replenishments at the beginning of the planning horizon, while the actual replenishment quantities are decided at the beginning of each ordering period.

-We first introduce a binary variable $\delta_t$, for t=\{1, \ldots, T\}, which takes value 1 if a replenishment is placed in period $t$ and 0 otherwise.
-Then, the ordering cost in Eq. (\ref{orderingcost}) is replaced with follows,
+We first introduce a binary variable $\delta_t$, $t=\{1, \ldots, T\}$, which takes value $1$ if a replenishment is placed at the beginning of period $t$ and $0$ otherwise.
+Then, the ordering cost in Eq. (\ref{orderingcost}) can be rewritten as follows,